dober-man/GoodWAFSec/module4/lab1/lab2.rst

 |lab-2-2|

 4. Click the **1.
 HTTP BASIC Authentication** item.
 Click the ‘Authorization’ tab and select ‘Basic Auth’ as the Type.
-Fill in the username and password (admin/admin) and click the ‘Update Request’ button.
+Fill in the username and password (admin/f5DEMOs4u!) and click the ‘Preview Request’ button.
 Notice that the number of Headers in the Headers tab changed from 1 to 2.
 This is because Postman automatically created the HTTP header and updated your request to include it.
 Click the ‘Headers’ tab and examine the HTTP header:

 |lab-2-3|